Laser capsulotomy: One Stop Clinic

 Why am I having laser capsulotomy?

-We provide this laser treatment to patients who have had cataract surgery.
-About one in 10 cataract patients can have a gradual reduction in their vision some months or years following their cataract operation.
+Laser capsulotomy is for patients who have had cataract surgery.
+About 1 in 10 cataract patients can have a gradual reduction in their vision months or years following their cataract operation.
 This is caused by a membrane in their eye becoming cloudy over time.

 What is laser capsulotomy?